necodeus/necodeus/README.md

 To preview a different version, set your cookie to: `version=astro`, `version=nuxt`, or `version=next`.

-The image generator is currently **DOWN**.
-If you'd like to see it in action, please check back on January 21, 2025.
-Thank you.
+The image generator is currently DOWN.
+It will be back online after 5:00 PM on January 21, 2025.

 ---